-Servings: 6 Total time: 1 hr 45 mins Difficulty: intermediary
+Servings: 6 Total time: 1 hour 45 minutes Difficulty: Intermediate

-Gluten-free Pan de Muerto is an adapted version of traditional Mexican bread, prepared to celebrate Día de los Muertos.
-This sweet bread, delicately scented with orange blossom, is often decorated with symbols representing bones and is a key element of altars dedicated to the deceased.
+Pan de Muerto is an adapted version of the traditional Mexican bread, prepared to celebrate Día de los Muertos (Day of the Dead).
+This sweet bread, delicately flavored with orange blossom, is often decorated with symbols representing bones and is a key element of altars dedicated to the deceased.
 With this gluten-free recipe, you can fully enjoy the tradition while respecting your dietary needs.
-Easy to make, this bread is both soft and rich in flavor, perfect for marking this celebration with authenticity.
+Easy to make, this bread is both soft and rich in flavor, perfect for marking this holiday with authenticity.

 Gluten-free pan de muerto, Mexico

-Preparation time 15 mins Cooking time 30 mins Rest time 1 hrs Total time 1 hr 45 mins
+Preparation time: 15 minutes Cooking time 30 minutes Rest time: 1 hour Total time 1 hour 45 minutes

 Ingredients